konsisumer/JSONTestOmronWeb/README.md

   - Displays an overview of the machine's status, speed, and job progress.
   - Includes a speed gauge and a progress bar for visualizing machine performance.

+- **Job Overview**:
+  - A new page (`jobs.html`) dynamically fetches job data from a server and displays it in a table.
+  - Users can load job data by clicking a button, and the table updates dynamically.

 - **Error Handling**:
   - If an error occurs while fetching data, fallback messages are displayed, and the application logs the error for debugging.

 - **Dynamic Updates**:
-  - The application fetches data from the server every second and updates the visualizations dynamically.
+  - The application fetches data from the server every second (for the dashboard) and updates the visualizations dynamically.

 ## Example JSON Responses